 and energy needs

 of a small homestead.
-I moderate the Volmer VJ-22
+I moderated the Volmer VJ-22

 and Sugar